 Poster Session Proposals

-The LOEX 2022 Conference Planning Committee invites 1) graduate students in library and information science programs and 2) library fellows and residents to submit proposals to host a poster session at the 50th Annual LOEX Conference.
-The conference will be held May 5-7, 2022.
+The LOEX 2024 Conference Planning Committee invites 1) graduate students in library and information science programs (or recent graduates who have yet to find employment as a full-time librarian) and 2) library fellows and residents to submit proposals to host a poster session at the 52nd Annual LOEX Conference.
+The conference will be held May 2-4, 2024.

-Poster sessions should visually convey research in the areas of instruction and information literacy.
+Exploring existing research and conducting new work is important to any professional, particularly those new to a field.
+Poster sessions should visually convey research, classwork, or projects from your job in at least one (1) of these areas: reference, library instruction and/or information literacy.
 They typically take the form of an exhibit and should include brief narratives, data, and graphics that quickly summarize the presenter's research.
 Successful poster proposals reflect elements of one (or more) of the conference tracks.

-Proposals for poster sessions will be limited to graduate students currently enrolled in library and information science programs and to library residents or fellows who have been in the field no more than two years.
+Proposals for poster sessions will be limited to graduate students currently enrolled in library and information science programs (or those who have graduated in the last three years and have yet to find employment as a full-time librarian) and to library residents or fellows who have been in the field no more than five years.

 Poster Presentation Format